idiap/bob/doc/BobInstallation.rst

 .. code-block:: sh

   $ make install
-  $ make doxygen-install
+  $ make install-doxygen
-  $ make sphinx-install
+  $ make install-sphinx

 The installation base directory is set to cmake's default, which is usually on an administrator restricted area, such as ``/usr/local``.
 If you wish to install